-A Strap Inspection Checklist is provided at the end of this section.
+A Strap Inspection Checklist is provided in Folio XX at the end of this section.
 The checklist can be reproduced as needed.

 Signed and dated copies of the Strap Inspection Checklist must be kept on file at all times for each strap, as the checklists may be required to verify warranty or product liability claims.